Kirk Reid

 Kirk Reid (born 1964 or 1965) is an English convicted rapist and serial sex offender.
+In 2009, Reid was convicted of two rapes, 26 sexual assaults and possession of indecent images of children.

 Early life and career

 Kirk Reid was raised by his mother in Battersea, London, until the age of nine, and then spent time periodically in the care system.
 Reid has three brothers, some of whom are half-siblings; one of them was a Metropolitan Police constable at the time of Reid's arrest.

 Reid made his living as a chef, and at the time of his arrest, he was head chef at Camberwell College.
 Reid's avocation was football, and he refereed and coached amateur matches in the Wimbledon district league and Battersea Park, sometimes for teams of children and women.
 Reid's criminal notoriety and work with children prompted the Football Association (FA) to issue the statement that "The FA would like to make it very clear that Kirk Reid was not a qualified FA youth football coach and did not undertake a mandatory FA CRB check."

 At the time of his arrest in 2008, Reid lived in Cavendish Road, Balham, with his partner of five years, and owned a second property nearby.